-TSAVO TRUST is a Kenyan not-for-profit organisation, created to facilitate environmental, economic and socio-cultural change for good in Kenya's greater Tsavo ecosystem.
+TSAVO TRUST is a Kenyan not-for-profit organisation, created to support wildlife conservation and community conservation in Kenya's greater Tsavo ecosystem.

-This ecosystem, often referred to as the greater Tsavo Conservation Area (TCA) spans 16,000 square miles (42,000 square kilometres of arid and semi arid lands in southern Kenya.
+This ecosystem, often referred to as the greater Tsavo Conservation Area (TCA) spans 16,000 square miles (42,000 square kilometres) in southern Kenya.
 Half of this expanse comprises three adjoining National Parks (Tsavo East, Tsavo West and Chyulu Hills) managed by the Kenya Wildlife Service (KWS) and constituting the country's largest officially gazetted protected area.
 Around these Parks lies a network of small towns and villages, ranches, rural private and communal lands.

 The key challenges faced by the Tsavo region include:

 - Poverty and underlying socio-cultural problems including insecurity in certain areas, poor access to education and healthcare, lack of prospects and general despondency;